percona/pxc-docs/docs/features/pxc-strict-mode.md

     This validation is not performed during runtime, because the `innodb_autoinc_lock_mode` variable cannot be set dynamically.

-### Combining schema and data changes in a single statement
+### Combine schema and data changes in a single statement

 With strict mode set to `ENFORCING`, Percona XtraDB Cluster does not support  statements, because they combine both schema and data changes.
 Note that tables in the SELECT clause should be present on all